 Getting your food and more

-• The food and beer menus for café cars vary from train to train.
+- The food and beer menus in café cars vary from train to train.

-I hope this helps you get ready for your next Amtrak adventure.
-I hope to see you on the rails!
+I look forward to helping you prepare for your upcoming Amtrak journey.
+I can’t wait to see you on the train!

 Safe travels!